This my husband Aaron’s 1st post! :D

 Back to the wall.

-4. You precise, calculated blows
+4. Your precise, calculated blows

 5. Scrub the wall with wire brushes